olincollege/i-can-ical/docs/index.md

 See also: [project README](https://github.com/olincollege/i-can-ical/blob/main/README.md)

 ### Create Bot Email Account
 To begin using I Can iCal, you first need to set up a way for the program to send you emails.
 This project uses a gmail account that allows less secure app access.
 If you don't have the password to youcanical@gmail.com, which is the account we used, you will need to create your own email account for the bot to listen on.
 We will assume this is a gmail account for these instructions.
 Once you have created your gmail account, go to the account settings, navigate to __security__, then __turn on less secure app access__.
 Remember your username and password or store them in a secure place.
+A warning: this process makes your account more vulnerable, we do not recommend using a personal account as your bot account.

 ### Install Dateparser
 The program uses the datetparser package to extract dates and times from natural language.
 To install dateparser, use the following command: